 Welcome to Oracle PL SQL Tutorials.
-The objective of these tutorials is to provide in depth understand of Oracle PL SQL .
+The objective of these tutorials is to provide an in-depth understanding of Oracle PL SQL.

 Introduction of Oracle PL SQL Tutorials